mrgambal/elasticsearch-ukrainian-lemmatizer/README.md

 '
 ```

-And fill the index with sample data:
+And fill the index with a sample data:

 ```bash
 # Create Documents